alexmarqs/zod-config/README.md

 ### Silent mode

-By default we log warnings internally if an adapter fails.
-You can use the `silent` flag to avoid logs if adapter fails.
+If any adapter fails, we will still return the data from other adapters.
+However, by default, we log a warning internally if an adapter fails.
+You can use the `silent` flag to avoid logging the warning.
+This is useful when you have multiple adapters and you don't want to log a warning for each adapter that fails.
+Example for the built-in `envAdapter`:

 ```ts
 import { z } from 'zod';